shu-htk/tip-dev/doc/ref/MacroTool.md

 ## What is thl::MacroTool ?

-The thl::MacroTool is the hreader-only class libraly which privide the following command:
+The thl::MacroTool is the hreader-only class libraly which provide the following command:
 ```
 macro commands: